 confirming at the same time the commitment to freedom of information despite of borders;

-recognizing need of coordination of such main values as respect of private life and free flow of information between the people,
+recognizing need of approval of such main values as respect of private life and free flow of information between the people,

 agreed as follows: